nginxinc/router-mesh-architecture/README.md

     1. As you might expect by its name, the Router Mesh container is the core of the Router Mesh Architecture.
 The Router Mesh instance of NGINX is configured with connection information for all of the services in the architecture, and manages requests between them.

 1. Web
-    1. The web container is a simple PHP application consisting of a single web page rendered dynamically by a twig template.
+    1. The web container is a simple PHP application consisting of a single web page rendered dynamically by a twig template served by the PHP 5 built-in server.
 The content for the template comes from a request that the PHP class makes to the backend container

 1. Backend
     1. The backend container is a simple rails app that runs on unicorn.
 Requests to the ```/backend``` route will render the static content that is defined in the app.rb.